-Red Pitaya at the center of a 16-channel Electrical Impedance Tomography system
+Red Pitaya at the Center of a 16-Channel Electrical Impedance Tomography System

 Imaging techniques have become everyday instruments in the medical world, providing us with valuable information regarding our physical condition and possible health problems.
 Despite their impressive performance, MRI, radiography and ultrasound systems do have some drawbacks when it comes to portability, or the energy they deposit in our tissues, potentially causing long-term damage.

-Blog 1Fig.
-1 Schematic overview of the EIT imaging process
+Fig. 1 Schematic overview of the EIT imaging process

 The basic concept of Electrical Impedance Tomography (EIT) involves injecting tiny currents into the body through a series of electrodes, and measuring the related voltages.
 The recorded variations in tissue conductivity can then be used to create an image of body parts, similar to MRI scans (see schematic diagram of the process in Fig. 1), and detect possible anomalies.
 Since the current and voltage values are too low to cause any tissue damage, EIT can avoid one of the disadvantages of more traditional imaging techniques.
 Although some devices are already commercially available, it is still a growing technology with considerable margin for improvement.